paritytech/metrics/README.md

 Copy `example.env` as `.env` and replace the variables with your own.

 > If you want to get a user's related metric, write their username in the `AUTHOR` field, if not, just leave it empty.
+> You can get user metrics for more than one repository by filling the `REPO` field with the desired repos separated by a comma (`org/repo1,org/repo2,org/repo3`).

 Run: